 Eric Mussen of the UC Davis Department of Entomology and Nematology also made a distinction between vomiting and regurgitation.
 The distinction explains why honey could not be bee vomit, technically.

-In simple terms, honey could not be vomit from bees because it never reaches the stomach and gets mixed with digested, processed, or to-be-processed foods.
+In simple terms, honey cannot be vomit from bees because it never reaches the stomach and gets mixed with digested, processed, or to-be-processed foods.
 The bee does not vomit the nectar.
 It regurgitates the nectar.
 Hence, it cannot be called “vomit.”

 Vomiting vs. Regurgitating